gokdenizozkan/gokdenizozkan/README.md

-# Hi, you are looking at Gökdeniz's GitHub page! 👋
+# Hi, welcome! 👋

-Switched careers in pursuit of powering the web with passionate, and meticulously crafted software and services.
+Self-taught Java Developer in pursuit of powering the web with passionate, and meticulously crafted software and services.
+Open to work!

 ## ☀️ Currently